 The mighty River Severn is Britain's longest river.
-It runs from the Welsh mountains, through the beautiful Shropshire and Worcestershire countryside and down to the flatlands of the Severn estuary.
+It runs for 220 miles from the Welsh mountains, through the beautiful Shropshire and Worcestershire countryside and down to the flatlands of the Severn estuary.

+The Severn truly has something for everyone: historic cities, delightful scenery, cosy pubs, stunning cathedrals and boats of just about every shape and size.
 It is famous for its tidal bore, the second highest tide anywhere in the world.
-At very high tides, the water is forced from the wide estuary into the narrower channel upstream, forming a wave or bore that travels inland as far as Gloucester and beyond.
+At very high tides, water is forced from the wide estuary into the narrower channel upstream.
+This forms a wave (or bore) that travels inland as far as Gloucester and beyond.

 Find out why waterway writer Richard Fairhust thinks the Severn is Britain's greatest river.